 Is a roof with a 50-year lifetime warranty going to last 50 years?
 Probably not.
 How long will it last?
 We can’t say with certainty since the Timberline® HDZ™ Shingles, which are the shingles Proven Contracting uses often, haven’t even been around as a product for 50 years.

-In the past, three-tab shingles had an estimated lifetime of around 20 years.
+In the past, a 3 tab shingle had an estimated lifetime of around 20 years.
 Sometimes, you could hold out and avoid replacing your roof until it was as old as 25-years.
 But, in general, contractors knew that when your roof was between 15 to 20 years old, you should have it inspected for potential replacement.

 Given that figure, you may think it’s smart to use the lifetime of the roof to stash away a roof repair fund, and it is.
 But not everybody can stash away a replacement roof fund.
 Luckily, there are many ways to pay for a new roof with no money, the easiest of which is with financing offered by Proven Contracting.